British National (Overseas) passport: Taiwan

 The Taiwanese government continues to recognise BN(O) passports as valid travel documents.
 To enter Taiwan, BN(O)s must obtain an ″Exit & Entry Permit″ which can be obtained either online at no cost or on arrival for a fee.
-British officials are able to provide consular assistance to BN(O) citizens in Taiwan.
+British officials are able to provide consular assistance to BN(O) holders in Taiwan.

 Working Holiday Visas

 BN(O) passports can be used to apply for working holiday visas in countries where Hong Kong has established a bilateral Working Holiday Scheme.
 Holders of BN(O) passport are not subject to the annual quota of 1,000 in the UK.
 In late March 2021, the Hong Kong government told 14 countries to stop accepting a BN(O) passport for an application for a working holiday visa.
 However, the British foreign office reminded the Hong Kong government that it had no authority to dictate what passports other countries can recognise, and that BN(O) passports would remain valid British travel documents worldwide.
 None of the 14 countries accepted the Hong Kong government's demand.

+Starting from 1 July 2023, BN(O) passport holders are eligible for Australian working holiday visa arrangements in line with British citizen passport holders, under the free trade agreement negotiated between British and Australian governments.